Drought exposes WWII ships in the Danube

-The ships, some still laden with munition, belonged to Nazi Germany's Black Sea fleet that was deliberately sunk by the Germans as they retreated from Romania as Soviet forces advanced.
+The ships, some still laden with munition, belonged to Nazi Germany's Black Sea fleet, which was deliberately sunk by the Germans as they retreated from Romania as Soviet forces advanced.

 Historians say up to 200 German warships were scuttled in September 1944 near Prahovo in the Danube gorge known as The Iron Gate on the orders of the fleet's commander as they came under heavy fire from the Soviets.
 The idea behind the deliberate sinking was to at least slow down the Soviet advance in the Balkans.
 But it didn't help as Nazi Germany surrendered months later, in May 1945.